Markcmd/cse15l-lab-reports/lab1.md

   [2]+  Stopped                 cat
   [user@sahara ~]$
   ```
-1. The working directory:  `/home`
+The working directory is  `/home`
-2. Output explanation: Initially, there was no output.
+Initially, there was no output.
 After I entered the first "lecture1" it outputs just what I entered which is "lecture1".
 Until I pressed the "ctrl + z" it stopped.
-3. Meaning to have no argument: It seems like It allows me to enter something after the cat command without an argument, and it will do nothing but output what I entered.
+The command with no argument means the cat command will read data from its standard input and write them to its standard ouput.
+Stanard input refers to default input decvice that the program uses to read data.
-4. Is output error? why? : No, because an error warning did not appear.
+The output is not an error, becasue cat is designed to have no argument, but it is useless.

 + ```
   [user@sahara ~]$ cat lecture1
   cat: lecture1: Is a directory
   [user@sahara ~]$
   ```
-1. The working directory:  `/home`
+The working directory is  `/home`
-2. Output explanation: Directory cannot be the argument of the cat command.
-Because the error came out.
+The output shows an error, means a directory cannot be the argument of the cat command, And the command cat can have no argument or a file as argument.
-3. Is output error? why? : Yes, a directory cannot be the argument of the cat command.
+The output is an error, because the command cat is designed to have file as an argument or with no argument, with directroy as an argument, it will output an error.

 + ```
   [user@sahara ~]$ cd lecture1